7/11/2024

 Chief Medical Officer

-Yeah these are extremely important data.
-First of all because they indicate sort of a very mature data set but equally important to note is they confirm and even further sort of strengthen the signal that we had observed in our primary analysis that was released in January.
-When we have been in discussion with experts in the field the feedback that we got is the 18 month time point is often not even discussed because so far none of the data points have been that encouraging whereas this is the first time where we are able to report data that are very encouraging and we are reporting sort of a doubling of the survival rate at this 18 month time point.
-So very similar is the 12 month PFS rate where the proportion of patients which are free of infection at the 12 month landmark is like three times of what was reported with the data from historically reported for Phyranox Trial.
-So these are very important data points and they will definitely have a role to play in our activities.
-And everything that we will do.
+a medical perspective comment on the os and 12 months pfs data yeah these are these are extremely important data first of all because they indicate or they indicate sort of a very mature data set But equally important to note is they confirm and even further sort of strengthen the signal that we had observed in our primary analysis that was released in January.
+When we have been in discussion with experts in the field, the feedback that we got is the 18 month time point is often not even discussed because so far none of the data points have been that encouraging.
+Whereas this is the first time where we are able to report data that are very encouraging and we are reporting sort of a doubling of the survival rate at this 18 month time point.
+So very similar is the 12 month PFS rate. where the proportion of patients which are free of progression at the 12-month landmark is like three times of what was reported with the data from the historically reported Folfidinox trial.
+So these are very important data points, and they will definitely have a role to play in our activities and everything that we will do.

 speaker